AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

     ```

-**Note:** If the input callback parameter or callback-var parameter is invalid, status code 400 is returned with the InvalidArgument error code.
+**Note:** If the imported callback parameter or callback-var parameters are invalid, HTTP status code 400 and the InvalidArgument error code are returned.
 This error occurs in the following scenarios:

--   URLs and headers are passed in at the same time to the callback parameter \(x-oss-callback\) or the callback-var parameter \(x-oss-callback-var\) in PutObject and CompleteMultipartUpload operations.
+-   URLs and headers are passed in at the same time to the callback parameter \(x-oss-callback\) or the callback-var parameter \(x-oss-callback-var\) in PutObject\(\) and CompleteMultipartUpload\(\) operations.
 -   The size of the callback or callback-var parameter exceeds 5 KB.
-This does not occur in PostObject operations because the callback-var parameter is not available in PostObject operations.
+This does not occur in PostObject operations because the callback-var parameter is unavailable in PostObject operations.
--   The callback or callback-var parameter is not Base64-encoded or is not in the valid JSON format after being decoded.
+-   The callback or callback-var parameter is not Base64-encoded or is not in the valid JSON format after the parameter is decoded.
--   The callbackUrl field decoded from the callback parameter includes more than five URLs, or the port in the URL is invalid.
+-   The callbackUrl field value decoded from the callback parameter includes more than five URLs, or the port number in the URL is invalid.
 Example:

     ```
     {"callbackUrl":"10.101.166.30:test",
         "callbackBody":"test"}
     ```

--   The callbackBody field decoded from the callback parameter is null.
+-   The callbackBody field decoded from the callback parameter is empty.
 -   The value of the callbackBodyType field decoded from the callback parameter is not `application/x-www-form-urlencoded` or `application/json`.
--   The variables in the callbackBody field decoded from the callback parameter are not in the valid format of $ \{var\}.
+-   The variables in the callbackBody field decoded from the callback parameter are not in the valid format.
+The valid format is $ \{var\}.
 -   The variables in the callbackBody field decoded from the callback-var parameter are not in the expected JSON format of `{"x:var1":"value1","x:var2":"value2"...}`.

 ## Step 2: Construct a callback request

-After constructing the callback and callback-var parameters, you must add the parameters to the callback request sent to OSS.
+After you construct the callback and callback-var parameters, you must add the parameters to the callback request sent to OSS.

 You can use the following methods to add parameters:

--   Add the parameters to the URL.
+-   Include the parameters in the URL.
--   Add the parameters to the header.
+-   Include the parameters in the header.
--   Add the parameters to the form fields in the body of a POST request.
+-   Include the parameters in the form fields in the body of a POST request.

-    **Note:** You can use only this method to specify callback parameters when uploading objects by using POST requests.
+    **Note:** You can use only this method to specify callback parameters when you upload objects by using POST requests.

-The preceding three methods are alternative.
-If you use more than one method, OSS returns InvalidArgument error code.
+You can use only one of the three methods to add parameters.
+If you use more than one method, OSS returns the InvalidArgument error code.

-To add the parameters to a request sent to OSS, you must use Base64 to encode the JSON string constructed in the preceding section, and then add the parameters as follows:
+To include the parameters in a request sent to OSS, you must use Base64 to encode the JSON string constructed in the preceding section.
+Then, use the following methods to include the parameters:

--   To add the parameters to the URL, add `callback=[CallBack]` or `callback-var=[CallBackVar]` to the request as a URL parameter.
-When the CanonicalizedResource field in the signature is calculated, callback or callback-var is used as a sub-resource.
+-   To include the parameters in the URL, include `callback=[CallBack]` or `callback-var=[CallBackVar]` as a URL parameter in the request.
+When the CanonicalizedResource field in the signature is calculated, callback or callback-var is used as a subresource.
--   To add the parameters to the header, add `x-oss-callback=[CallBack]` or `x-oss-callback-var=[CallBackVar]` to the request as a header.
-When the CanonicalizedOSSHeaders field in the signature is calculated, x-oss-callback-var and x-oss-callback are included.
-Example:
+-   To include the parameters to the header, include `x-oss-callback=[CallBack]` or `x-oss-callback-var=[CallBackVar]` as a header in the request.
+When the system calculates the CanonicalizedOSSHeaders field, include x-oss-callback-var and x-oss-callback.
+Examples:

     ```
     PUT /test.txt HTTP/1.1